An experiment using artificial intelligence has allowed social psychologists to uncover the all-too-human side of a racist robot.

 However, when people are repeatedly exposed to certain minority groups in a predominantly negative light, it is very likely they will then develop illusory correlations between that group and the negative connotations.

-These negative correlations will then became extremely accessible in the average person’s mind and memory.
+These negative correlations will then become extremely accessible in the average person’s mind and memory.
 Every time individuals are asked to make a judgment about a part of that minority group, this negative stereotypical information is most likely to be retrieved.

 “One of the implications is certainly that we should be careful how we depict minority groups.
 It might not be a good idea to relax the legislation around the Racial Discrimination Act, for example.”